Each major exhibit is accompanied by a colorful and

 Exhibition pamphlets published by the Museum of Hounds &

-North America, J. Harris Anderson, Copy Editor.
+North America, John J. Head, Copy Editor.
 All rights

 in whole or in part without written permission is prohibited.